ilkutkutlar/dissertation-biology/README.md

 My Computer Science third year project (undergraduate dissertation) on Gene Regulatory Networks and Synthetic Biology.

+## Background

+Please read the included `Dissertation.pdf` file for the background of the project and how to use it.

 ## Installation

 First, install required packages with pip: